darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 These are useful as a named parameter can be placed in any order (this is also useful for piping).

-You declare functions with named paramters like so:
+You declare functions with named parameters like so:

 ```ocaml
 let myFunction (regularParamter : int) ~(namedParam : string) : int =